-In the first of a nine-part Q&A series, Delta Western Terminal Operator Brandon Kurtzweil and Lead Terminal Operator Greg Walz answer questions about their lives, careers, and nominations for this year’s awards.
+In the first of a nine-part Q&A series, Delta Western Terminal Operator Brandon Kurtzweil and Lead Terminal Operator Greg Walz answer questions about their lives, careers, and nominations for 2020’s awards.

 On Dec.
 8, 2020, Delta Western Terminal Operator Brandon Kurtzweil and Lead Terminal Operator Greg Walz discovered two pipeline leaks during a resupply operation.
 Their ability to work together cohesively, paired with their familiarity with the system and operating procedures, ensured an expeditious level of communication so a decision could be made on how to best proceed forward.